Aerial view of landscape with Ravenna river flowing into the sea

 Exploiting the great capacity of the Adriatic sea’s depleted natural gas fields, the Ravenna hub is set to become one of the world's largest CO2 storage sites and the largest in the Mediterranean.

 The project envisages a 25,000-tonne Phase 1, starting in 2024.
-Once Phase 1 is completed, we will proceed - from 2027 - with the Phase 2, for which we plan to store up to 4 million tonnes of CO2 per year, out of a total storage capacity of 500 Mtonnes, to contribute to the decarbonisation of industries and hard-to-abate sectors.
+Once Phase 1 is completed, we will proceed - before 2030 - with the Phase 2, for which we plan to store up to 4 million tonnes of CO2 per year, out of a total storage capacity of 500 Mtonnes, to contribute to the decarbonisation of industries and hard-to-abate sectors.
 From 2030 onwards, the significant capacity of these reservoirs, estimated at over 500 million tonnes, could allow for an increase in volume, potentially reaching more 16 million tonnes per year, depending on market demand.

 4 Mton/y